Turnip-Labs/elemental-arrows/README.md

 ## Notes

 The placement of fire and ice is a bit jank right now.

-The Homing Bow is currently gone due to related crashes.
+The Homing Bow does not currently home in on entities.